lesurJ/ADB-Mock-GPS/README.md

   1. From your device, download the `.apk` file.
   2. Install it.

+  Alternatively, you can install Android Studio, clone this repo and build the project.

 - 🛰️ **Enable Mock Locations**

   1. Open the `ADB Mock GPS` app.
   2. If the location permissions are not granted, grant them using the appropriate `Grant` buttton.
   3. Make sure to select this app as the mock location provider in the developer menu.
 Click `Select in Developer Options`, open the "Select mock location app" menu and select `ADB Mock GPS` app from the list.

+- 🔔 **Enable Notifications**

+  This app uses a Foreground Service to keep the location active (pulsing location every 1.5sec).
+As of API 33, the app is required by Android to post a notification allowing to stop the service.

+  1. For API 33 and above, grant the notification permission by clicking on the "Grant Notification" button and allow notification.
+  2. For API <= 32 you don't have to grant the notification permission.
+  3. If unsure, allow notifications.

 ## Usage